HunterXProgrammer/DisplayToggle/README.md

 # Description
-Turn ON/OFF the display of your Android phone, like scrcpy, using ADB Shell.
+Turn ON/OFF the display of your Android phone, like scrcpy, using ADB Shell or Root.

 Check **[Reddit Tasker](https://www.reddit.com/r/tasker/comments/12bcdnj/project_share_turn_display_onoff_dont_disturb/)** for Tasker users.